dimsemenov/Magnific-Popup/website/documentation.md

 You may override any public function, just note that this change applies globally.

+### How to add spinner indicator instead of "Loading..." text?

+Just style element with class `.mfp-preloader`.
+[Example on CodePen](http://codepen.io/dimsemenov/pen/aKwxt).
+[Another example](http://codepen.io/dimsemenov/pen/HdjtL) (if you want to show image only after its fully loaded).

 ## Known issues

+### When popup is opened scrollbar of window disappears and creates empty space or shifts some fixed-positioned menu (or whatever)

+Solution 1: add [overflowY:'scroll'](#overflowy) option to force the scrollbar.
+Solution 2: use open/close popup callbacks to apply custom styling to menu that behaves incorrectly.

 ### Text input in [Select2](http://ivaynberg.github.io/select2/) plugin is inactive when added inside popup

 Refer to [this discussion on GitHub](https://github.com/dimsemenov/Magnific-Popup/issues/280).

 <h2 id="contribute">Make Magnific Popup better!</h2>

-Improve this documentation page <a href="https://github.com/dimsemenov/Magnific-Popup/edit/master/website/documentation.md">via GitHub</a> (simply submit commit).
+Improve this documentation page (simply submit commit <a href="https://github.com/dimsemenov/Magnific-Popup/edit/master/website/documentation.md">via GitHub</a>).
 Any improvements, including your own CodePen examples are very welcome.
 And, lastly, don't forget to star the script on GitHub:

 <div>
   <iframe src="http://ghbtns.com/github-btn.html?user=dimsemenov&amp;repo=magnific-popup&amp;type=watch&amp;count=true&amp;size=large" allowtransparency="true" frameborder="0" scrolling="0" width="170" height="30">&nbsp;</iframe>